Management / Articles

 The Ishikawa Diagram is a visual continuous improvement tool that helps identify the causes of a problem.
 It is also known as a Fishbone Diagram because of its graphical format.

-It is filled from right to left, with the problem (the effect) placed at the far right, on the head of the fishbone.
+It is filled from right to left, with the problem, or effect, placed at the far right, on the head of the fishbone.
 From there, the bones irradiate to the left, starting from the major bone that is represented as a horizontal line.

 Along that line, six more lines are drawn, three above and three below.
 These lines represent the major possible types of causes, so that no factor is overlooked:

-In short, the Ishikawa Diagram allows you to identify, organize, and share the causes of a given problem, defined in different categories, facilitating analysis and resolution.
-The major advantage is immediate and intuitive display of complex root causes.
+The Ishikawa Diagram allows you to identify, organize, and share the causes of a given problem, defined in different categories, facilitating analysis and resolution.
+The major advantage is the immediate and intuitive display of complex root causes.
 This makes it easier to navigate the problem, while ensuring that no category is forgotten.
-The higher the level of detail, the deeper and more complete the understanding of the problem – but don’t overdo it, or you’ll lose the big picture.
+The higher the level of detail, the deeper and more complete the understanding of the problem – just don’t overdo it, or you’ll lose the big picture.

 Although seemingly very simple, using the Ishikawa Diagram effectively requires some ground rules, especially when it is done as a team – as it should.